Furnilytics Methodology

 Main Furnilytics indicator types

-The platform currently focuses on company turnover, retail and manufacturing market size, furniture trade, online demand, and related macroeconomic context.
+The platform currently focuses on company turnover, retail and industry market size, furniture trade, online demand, and related macroeconomic context.
 Each type uses a different source hierarchy and different treatment of frequency, geography, classification, currency, and revisions.

 Indicators are designed for comparison over time, across countries, or across market participants.
 The specific comparison frame depends on the source.
 A company series may follow a fiscal-year reporting perimeter, while a country market-size series may follow an official statistical classification and a trade indicator may follow product codes and customs reporting rules.